 We assume that the set ODN of obligatory norms and the set FDN of forbidden norms are nonempty and disjoint sets, the sum of which is the set DN of all norms.

 Thus, the set of norms DN is a nonempty set composed of norms obligating certain deeds and norms forbidding other deeds.
 In other words, we can divide norms into two disjoint groups: the norms of type ODNa, concerning obligatory deeds and the norms of type FDNa, concerning forbidden deeds.
-Here, we denote the norm saying that the deed d is obligatory with respect to DN by ODNd and the norm stating that DN the deed d by FDNd.
+Here, we denote the norm saying that the deed d is obligatory with respect to DN by ODNd and the norm stating that DN forbidds the deed d by FDNd.

 From Czelakowski’s axioms for logic DL+ we immediately obtain corollaries which are their relativization to DN: